 Chair the AIGA Design Conference in Pasadena, California April 4-6, 2019.
 Supports the Diversity and Inclusion initiative and Task Force.
-Rewriting AIGA's Standards for Professional Practice for higher impact and engagement.
+Chairing the Executive Committee of the board.

 Ashleigh chaired AIGA's national Racial Justice by Design efforts, exploring the role of design and designers in fighting racial inequities that exist in our systems, communities, the design industry, and in individual designers.

 October 2016 – February 2019